TAE40116 Certificate IV in

 A laptop with Microsoft Office installed is essential for this course (Microsoft Office 2007 or later version for PC, Office 2010 version for Mac).

 All assessment documents are written in Microsoft Word.
 You will need to be competent using this program.
 It is essential that if you do not know how to use this program that you seek tuition before your course commences.

 The laptop needs to be Wi-Fi enabled so that you can access the internet wirelessly from the training room using our Wi-Fi connection.
 You will be required to bring a laptop on every day of the course.

-- There are underlying skill requirements of the TAE10 Training and Education Training Package.
+There are underlying skill requirements of the TAE Training and Education Training Package.

-There are 5 integrated Assessments as part of the CBD College Cert IV in Training and Assessment.
-The assessment methods to be used during this program will be practical tasks, scenarios, written questioning and role plays.
+There are 8 integrated Assessments as part of the CBD College Certificate IV in Training and Assessment.
+The assessments include delivery of training sessions and other practical tasks, role play/scenarios, written questioning, completion of templates and self-reflection tasks.

 Issuance of Certificates